zoedarkweather/newsletter-signup-form/README.md

 ### Useful resources

+- [https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog) - This taught me how to use the dialog element.

 - [https://www.pluralsight.com/guides/how-to-hide-text-from-screen-readers](https://www.pluralsight.com/guides/how-to-hide-text-from-screen-readers) - This helped me decide how best to hide my hidden elements from screenreaders.
 I chose to set visibility hidden rather than an Aria label, so that I could just toggle a hidden class to show/hide the elements.

 ## Author